tejada7/Java-Certification/OCP.md

 *N.B If we need to add a non-modular third party jar, we have to add the jar to the `--module-path` so that it'll be loaded as an automatic-module, then in the application requiring the third-party jar, we add requires <automatic-module-name> in the module-info.java*
+### Deserialization
+When deserializing an object, the constructor of the serialized class, along with any instance initializers, is not called when the object is created.
+Java will however call the no-arg constructor of the first nonserializable **parent class** it can find in the class hierarchy.
+Any static or transient fields are ignored.
+Values that are not provided will be given their default Java value, such as null for String, or 0 for int values.